-No. Question Data items/ Answer options Help notes Your details 1.1 Name of Lead Therapist Free text 1.2 Contact email of Lead Therapist Free text 1.3 What is your job description?
-Overall SLT (speech-language therapy) service manager Parkinson's specialist SLT Specialist SLT who sees patients with Parkinson's Generalist SLT who sees patients with Parkinson's Servi ce Description 2.1 Describe the setting in which you usually see individuals with Parkinson's In a specialist clinic for people with Parkinson's In more general neurology clinic In an elderly care/older person's clinic In SLT adult/acquired disorders service mainly based in a hospital In SLT adult/acquired disorders service mainly based in a community clinic In SLT adult/acquired disorders service mainly domiciliary based In generalist SLT service mainly based in a hospital In generalist SLT service mainly based in a Choose one - the most common setting for the service community clinic In generalist SLT service mainly domiciliary based 2.2 Does your service specialise in the treatment of individuals with neurological conditions?
-YesNo 2.3 Does your service specialise in the treatment of individuals with Parkinson's?
-YesNo 2.4 Does your service offer the Lee Silverman Voice Treatment (LSVT) for individuals with Parkinson's who meet inclusion criteria (louder voice stimulable; motivated; physically able to cope with intensity)?
-Yes Not all eligible candidates able to receive full service Variant(s) of LSVT offered LSVT not offered because there's no LSVT trained SLT LSVT not offered because there's no service delivery decision 2.5 Are individuals assessed by ENT before LSVT starts?
-Yes No - no access to ENT No - service level decision not to refer to ENT before treatment 2.6 Is SLT available for all individuals with Parkinson's for issues with communication irrespective of when in the course of their Parkinson's the referral was made?
-Yes Restricted service No 2.7 Is SLT available for all individuals with Parkinson's for issues with eating/swallowing irrespective of when in the course of their Parkinson's the (re)referral was made?
-Yes Restricted service No
+No. Question Data items/ Answer options Help notes Your details 1.1 Name of Lead Therapist completing the Service Audit Free text 1.2 Contact email of Lead Therapist Free text 1.3 What is your job description?
+Overall SLT (speech-language therapy) service manager Parkinson's specialist SLT Specialist SLT who sees patients with Parkinson's Generalist SLT who sees patients with Parkinson's Servi ce Description 2.1 Describe the setting in which you usually see individuals with Parkinson's Integrated medical and therapy Parkinson's clinic Acute outpatient rehabilitation/Rapid Response Service/Early Supported Discharge Service Community rehabilitation service Social services including reablement Outpatient/day hospital Individual's home Other (please specify) Choose one - the most common setting for the service

+2.2 How does your service offer assessments?
+In personVirtually - by videoVirtually - by telephone tick all that apply 2.3 Does your service specialise in the treatment of individuals with neurological conditions?
+YesNo 2.4 Does your service specialise in the treatment of individuals with Parkinson's?
+YesNo 2.5 Does your service offer the Lee Silverman Voice Treatment (LSVT) for individuals with Parkinson's who meet inclusion criteria (louder voice stimulable; motivated; physically able to cope with intensity)?
+Yes - all eligible candidates Yes - limited service available to selected candidates only Alternative attention to effort volume therapy offered LSVT not offered because there's no LSVT trained SLT LSVT not offered because there's no service delivery decision 2.5a Approximately what percentage of eligible candidates seen by your service are offered LSVT?
+0-25%25-50%50-75%75-100% 2.6 Is SLT available for all individuals with Parkinson's for issues with communication irrespective of when in the course of their Parkinson's the referral was made?
+Yes Not consistently due to restricted capacity/service demands No

-2.8 Is SLT available for all individuals with Parkinson's for issues with drooling irrespective of when in the course of their Parkinson's the (re)referral was made?
-YesRestricted serviceNo 2.9 Are individuals who require assistive technology (AAC) able to receive timely, appropriate equipment and support to help them to live independently?
-Yes, it is part of the service Yes, full access via other AAC service Restricted AAC service due to financial restrictions Restricted AAC service due to equipment range AAC service available via specialist technology service if referral criteria met No service Indiv iduals with Parkinson's 3.1 Approximately what percentage of the individuals referred to your service annually have a diagnosis of Parkinson's?
-0-19%20-39%40-59%60-79%80-100% Spee Speech and Language therapy professionals 4.1 Within your service, can you access Parkinson's related continuing professional development (at least yearly)?
+2.7 Is SLT available for all individuals with Parkinson's for issues with eating/swallowing irrespective of when in the course of their Parkinson's the (re)referral was made?
+Yes Not consistently due to restricted capacity/service demands No 2.8 Is SLT available for all individuals with Parkinson's for issues with drooling irrespective of when in the course of their Parkinson's the (re)referral was made?
+Yes Not consistently due to restricted capacity/service demands No 2.9 Are individuals who require assistive technology (AAC) able to receive timely, appropriate equipment and support to help them to live independently?
+Yes, it is part of the service Yes, full access via other AAC service Restricted AAC service due to financial restrictions Restricted AAC service due to equipment range AAC service available via specialist technology service if referral criteria met No service Indiv Individuals with Parkinson's 3.1 Approximately what percentage of the individuals referred to your service annually have a diagnosis of Parkinson's?
+0-19%20-39%40-59%60-79%80-100% Refers to the audited service, i.e. not the whole adult SLT service in the area

+Spee ech and Language therapy profession ıals 4.1 Within your service, can you access Parkinson's related continuing professional development (at least yearly)?
 YesNo Training includes in-service within the Trust/similar body/Board/Local Health Board or external courses, RCSLT CENs 4.2 Are there documented induction and support strategies for new SLT therapists working with individuals with Parkinson's?
 Yes, specifically in relation to patients with Parkinson's Yes, as part of more general competencies No